NeotokyoRebuild/NeotokyoRebuild.github.io/src/blog/2025-08-27/index.md

 * Source code cleanups
 * Keybind support for `neo_message`
 * Fix missing sounds the console warns about
-* Fix leech sounds playing when it shouldn't
+* Fix leech sounds playing when they shouldn't
 * Fix ammo UI buffer overrun which was causing a crash
 * Show hints available in settings menu